Rinthy-AI/i/README.md

   `x/x.sum()`.
 Maybe a "repeater" combinator that repeats its input?
 - In general how do we handle expressions of multiple inputs?
 Haskell has currying.
 Maybe that could be useful here?
+- How can we support stride iteration?
+- How could we do a 3x3 box filter (the example from the Halide paper)?
+- How could we do histogram?
+Do we even care about this?
+- In general, reductions are order-dependent, but currently we ignore this and only consider associative reductions.
+Should we support non-associative reductions?